bundanining/robust-free-bootstrap-admin-template/README.md

 ## Copyright and license

-Robust Lite is an open source project by [Pixinvent Creative Studio](https://pixinvent.com) that is licensed under [MIT](http://opensource.org/licenses/MIT).
+Robust Free Bootstrap Admin Template is an open source project by [Pixinvent Creative Studio](https://pixinvent.com) that is licensed under [MIT](http://opensource.org/licenses/MIT).
 Pixinvent Creative Studio reserves the right to change the license of future releases.